savonet/liquidsoap/doc/content/server.md

-This example may be adapted similarly to use an online HTTP login mechanism, which is probably the most comment type of mechanism intented for the command line server.
+This example may be adapted similarly to use an online HTTP login mechanism, which is probably the most comment type of mechanism intended for the command line server.